Don Juan Triumphant: The musical

 In The Phantom of the Opera by Andrew Lloyd Webber, Don Juan Triumphant figures prominently in the second act as an opera within a musical.
 It is, as stated before, a thinly veiled adaptation of Wolfgang Amadeus Mozart's Don Giovanni which premiered in Prague in 1787, only told from Don Juan's point of view.
-In this version, the Phantom forces the opera company to stage his work and orders Christine, a Swedish soprano and his protege with whom he is in love, to be cast in the lead role.
-She reluctantly agrees to do so only after her fiance, Raoul, devises a plan to catch the Phantom during the opening night performance.
+In this version, the Phantom forces the opera company to stage his work and orders Christine, a Swedish soprano and his protégée with whom he is in love, to be cast in the lead role.
+She reluctantly agrees to do so only after her fiancé, Raoul, devises a plan to catch the Phantom during the opening night performance.
 The score of Don Juan Triumphant is noticeably different from the style and staging of the rest of the piece and the operas the company perform on stage.
 It is dissonant, with darker tones and key changes closer to modern compositions, which serve to heighten the idea of the Phantom's genius; as a composer, he is portrayed as musically ahead of his time.

 Only a small portion of the opera is seen onstage, in which Don Juan (played by leading tenor Ubaldo Piangi) and his servant Passarino make plans for Don Juan's seduction of the maiden Aminta (Christine).
 The two men have traded identities; Passarino (dressed as Don Juan) has already met Aminta and invited her to dinner.
 Don Juan (dressed as Passarino) is to meet Aminta and dine with her instead, during which "Don Juan" will loudly announce his return and "Passarino" will suggest that he and Aminta hide in a bedroom to avoid being found.
-As soon as Piangi slips into a hiding place to await the start of the scene, he is quietly strangled by the Phantom, who takes his place and sings "The Point of No Return" with Christine before declaring his love in front of the whole audience.
+As soon as Piangi slips into a hiding place to await the start of the scene, he is quietly strangled by the Phantom, who usurps him and sings "The Point of No Return" with Christine before declaring his love in front of the whole audience.
 The opera breaks up into chaos when she exposes his horribly deformed face and Piangi's body is found, leading to the finale of the musical ("Down Once More"/"Track Down This Murderer").